 Ask Your Carrier for a Better Deal

 Even if you don’t want to depart your current carrier or change the type of plan you have, you may be able to talk your provider into a better deal.
 “A great question to ask is what they’re offering to new customers versus existing customers,” says Andrew Moore-Crispin, director of content for Ting.
 “One conversation with your provider could mean a lower bill for you.”
 Ask about retention offers for current customers, too, says Moore-Crispin.

 Or if your plan no longer exists, you may be able to get upgraded at a better plan for the same price you were paying.

 Go Paperless and Autopay

 All the major wireless carriers offer a monthly discount, often $5 to $10 per line, on eligible plans for customers who use automatic payments and go paperless.
 That can add up to significant savings, especially if you have a family plan with several lines.

 Make sure you read the fine print.
 With Verizon, for example, you must have your payment drawn from a checking account or debit card to qualify for the discount.
 Credit-card payments are not eligible unless you use the carrier’s own Verizon Visa card.

 You may be able to get lower prices based on your age or affiliation with certain groups.
 Carriers commonly offer price breaks to military members, first responders, educators or certain employers that participate in a carrier’s discount program.
 Membership with an association such as AARP or AAA may also score you deals.

-All the major carriers offer dedicated plans for seniors.
-With T-Mobile, for example, those 55 and older pay $55 a month for two lines with unlimited data, talking and texting through the carrier’s Essentials plan, compared with $90 a month for two people using the standard Essentials plan.
+Or you may score a discount for being older.
+With T-Mobile, for example, those 55 and older pay $55 a month for two lines with unlimited data, talking and texting through the carrier’s essentials plan, compared with $90 a month for two people using the standard essentials plan.

 Skip the Insurance Plan